rlbaxter/rlbaxter.github.io/rwx2018/rwx2018-notes.md

     * Feel, Felt, Found
         * I can see how you feel that way. {x} felt the same way until they found {y}
 * Authority
-    * Estabilsh position through credientials and profesianlism
+    * Establish position through credentials and professionalism
-    * Admit weaknenes first
+    * Admit weaknesses first
 * Scarcity
     * What about your idea can you not get anywhere else?
 * Consistency
-    * Peaople live up to what they write down
+    * People live up to what they write down
-    * Start small and build with existing comitments
+    * Start small and build with existing commitments
 * Be Liked
     * Don't start a sentence with "Actually, ...".
 Start it with "It was my understanding that..."